 Which language helps compose academic emails?

-This is the second and final lesson about Writing Formal Emails.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second and final chapter about Writing Formal Emails.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the key features of a formal academic email